 Evaluation of ankle flexibility and shortening of the gastrocnemius and Achilles tendons should be done since ankle equinus drives the subtalar and midtarsal joints into pronation.
 Normally, 20 degrees of dorsiflexion and 50 degrees of plantar flexion occur at the ankle joint.
 Care should be taken to check the dorsiflexion of ankle with foot in slight inversion if the subtalar joint is supple.
 This reveals the true motion at the ankle joint.

-Evaluate for tenderness and swelling along course of PTT which is generally seen during stage I PTT dysfunction.
+Evaluate for tenderness and swelling along course of PTT which is generally seen during stage I PTT dysfunction (Figure 3a).
 Tenderness in sub-fibular region may indicate calcaneofibular impingement.
-To assess for the integrity of the PTT, ask the patient to invert and plantarflex the foot against resistance while the examiner applies an eversion force10.
+To assess for the integrity of the PTT, ask the patient to invert and plantarflex the foot against resistance while the examiner applies an eversion force.10

 The patient’s gait is evaluated while walking down a hallway.
 Any antalgic gait or limp on the affected limb with external rotation should be noted.
-The external rotation of the limb may be noted as it decreases the stress on the subtalar-ankle joint complex.13 Additionally, flexible pes planus may be noted if there is a loss of the medial longitudinal arch on weight-bearing.
+External rotation of the limb may be noted as it decreases the stress on the subtalar-ankle joint complex.13 Additionally, flexible pes planus may be noted if there is a loss of the medial longitudinal arch on weight-bearing.